gdamore/tcell/README.md

 Windows console mode applications are supported.

-Modern console applications like ConEmu and the Windows 10 terminal, support all the good features (resize, mouse tracking, etc.)
+Modern console applications like ConEmu and the Windows Terminal, support all the good features (resize, mouse tracking, etc.)

 ### WASM